 - Customers - Contacts that have made a purchase.

-Within these two categories the lifecycle stages are identified based on activity, and can be broken down as follows (the numbers below are just for example, and can be defined during Setup):
+Within these two categories the lifecycle stages are identified based on activity, and can be broken down as follows (the numbers below are just for example, and can be defined during Setup.
+For more information, see Modifying your Smart Insight settings.):

 - New Lead - Registration was within the last 90 days, no response yet (beyond opt-in).